eamcdonald/baylortalk/README.md

-# baylortalk
+# DelftTalk
-Talk at Baylor 21/2/24
+Talk for conference in Delft 2023